-The council takes great care in considering all relevant legislation when carrying out surveillance in relation to public protection and safety; therefore operate in accordance with the following Acts (click on the Act title for more information):
+The council takes great care in considering all relevant legislation when carrying out surveillance in relation to public protection and safety; therefore operate in accordance with the following Acts (or regulations within Acts):

 The CCTV Control Room monitors over 40 cameras.
 The cameras are strategically positioned to ensure effective coverage whilst respecting everyone's right to privacy and minimising the intrusion into public places.Privacy zones are programmed onto the cameras.
 This is a graphical mask programmed into the camera by the manager, to block out private areas such as flats, offices etc. These cannot be removed unless a request is received from an Assistant Chief Constable and then, they can only be removed by authorised personnel.
 This helps us comply with the Protection of Freedoms Act.

 Every camera records 24 hours a day, 365 days a year, using Digital recorders.
 This gives us the best possible recording quality.

 The town centre cameras are managed under a shared services agreement with Newark & Sherwood District Council, Ashfield District Council and Broxtowe Borough Council - please visit Newark & Sherwood District Council's website (Opens in a New Window) for further information.

 If a Police Officer wishes to examine the video footage the council are obliged to facilitate this request, where permitted, permanent copies of stored data will be provided on request in the form of still images or video.
 Still images or video footage will be provided to ensure that any collateral intrusion into the privacy of persons other than the subject requesting access is limited.
 The procedure for providing images can be found in the council's Code of Practice and Policy for the sharing, disclosure or viewing of obtained or retained images.